Public vs. private DNS servers

 A short recap of DNS

 Every internet user and domain has an assigned IP address.
 Communication between servers and devices happens via IP address exchanges, not host names.
-For this reason, DNS needs to translate host names into DNS into IP addresses to initiate contact with another system.
+DNS servers convert domain names into IP addresses.
+This process allows systems to communicate across the internet.

-Due to the connected nature of the whole system, if a DNS server is requested but doesn’t have the required address, it contacts other DNS servers to look for a matching IP.
+Due to the connected nature of the whole system, if a DNS server lacks a needed IP address, it asks other DNS servers through a series of queries to find the address.
 These constant exchanges among the DNS servers also help to eliminate various redundancies and help to keep the data up to date.

 Organizations often combine public and private DNS servers for their day-to-day operations.
 One of the most common setups involves maintaining an external authoritative DNS server that handles public queries and a separate one containing authoritative information provided by public DNS.